qodesmith/datepicker/README.md

 ```

+### getRange

+This method is only available on [daterange](#using-as-a-daterange-picker) pickers.
+It will return an object with `start` and `end` properties whose values are JavaScript date objects representing what the user selected on both calendars.

 ## Properties & Values

 If you take a look at the datepicker instance, you'll notice plenty of values that you can grab and use however you'd like.
 Below details some helpful properties and values that are available on the picker instance.